MunskyGroup/FISH_Processing/README.md

 # Description

 Repository to automatically process ​Fluorescence In Situ Hybridization (FISH) images.
-This repository uses [PySMB](https://github.com/miketeo/pysmb) to allow the user to transfer data between Network-attached storage (NAS) and remote or local server.
+This repository uses [PySMB](https://github.com/miketeo/pysmb) to allow the user to transfer data between Network-attached storage (NAS) and a remote or local server.
 Then it uses [Cellpose](https://github.com/MouseLand/cellpose) to detect and segment cells on microscope images.
 [Big-FISH](https://github.com/fish-quant/big-fish) is used to quantify the number of spots per cell.
 Data is processed using Pandas data frames for single-cell and cell population statistics.

 # Code architecture